SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

 ### Running Tasks

-The commands listed below each include variations that align with the methods available for pushing the application to Cloud Foundry (source code or binaries) -- **be sure to use the same option that was selected when the application was pushed or the command will fail**.
+The commands listed below each include variations that align with the methods available for pushing the application to Cloud Foundry (source code or binaries). **Be sure to use the same option that was selected when the application was pushed or the command will fail.**

 1. Apply Entity Framework Core database migration scripts: